-Given that IT today is literally a battlefield rife with a host of bad actors, we’ve handpicked a series of CISOs to share their stories and provide a host of unique insights to their peers as well as those who are looking to take on the challenge.
+Given that IT today is almost literally a battlefield rife with a host of bad actors, we’ve handpicked a series of CISOs to share their stories and provide a host of unique insights to their peers as well as those who are looking to take on the challenge.

 Get early access to this exclusive CISO interview to learn about: